threaming/ENCE464_FitnessMonitorV2/docs/toolchain.md

 ## In-circuit debugger driver

 You will need to download the [Stellaris ICDI Drivers](https://www.ti.com/tool/STELLARIS_ICDI_DRIVERS).
 Follow the instructions in the installation guide in the link.
+Note that if you have installed Code Composer Studio (e.g. for ENCE361), then the drivers will already be installed.

 ## Embedded and host toolchains